FREQUENTLY ASKED QUESTIONS

 WHAT IS A TYPICAL INSPECTION LIKE?

 A typical Home Inspection takes about 3-4 hours on site.
+Because we have two inspectors on-site our inspections take on average 1-2 hours.
 WE thoroughly check all major home systems such as the foundation, crawlspace, roof, A/C, heating, electrical, appliances, sprinkler systems, garage, and much more.

 During the inspection, WE crawl around the attic and walk the roof, and review all areas of the home, taking pictures of any areas of concern.
 WE then provide you with a full color, easy to read report complete with pictures and diagrams, so you will be able to make an informed home buying decision.